arya-satwika/habit-clone/README.md

 [ ] make a delete button for routines

 [ ] have icons and color options for routines

+[ ] make the filled in blocks be dynamic according to size of container

 [X] figure out how to store shit in cookies